-• Clear cutting increases the amount of runoff and sediment entering a watercourse/wetland by reducing the vegetative canopy, exposing bare soil, and allowing increased snow deposition.
+- Clear cutting increases the amount of runoff and sediment entering a watercourse/wetland by reducing the vegetative canopy, exposing bare soil, and allowing increased snow deposition.
 Clear cutting can also introduce more debris into the water which may block the watercourse creating barriers to fish passage or causing channel shifts.
-Clear cutting is not permitted within 30 metres of a watercourse/non-forested wetland under the Watercourse Alteration Certification Program.
+Clear cutting is not permitted within 30 metres (100 ft) of a watercourse/non-forested wetland under the Watercourse Alteration Certification Program. - Construction of landings and loading areas is not permitted within wetlands

-- Soil disturbance or infilling associated with the construction of roads, landings and loading areas are not permitted within 30 metres of wetlands (forested and nonforested) or watercourses.
-Areas used to stack timber until they are transported can develop relatively hard and impermeable surfaces, decreasing the amount of water percolating through the soil. - Landing and loading areas (without adding any fill material) are not permitted within 15 metres (50 ft) of watercourses/non-forested wetlands.
-Landings and loading areas should be located close to the road and on firm, high ground where possible to avoid rutting and blockage of drainage paths. - Skidding or twitching cut trees has the potential to destroy the immature vegetation, compact the soil and make large ruts in the ground surface, creating conditions that cause erosion and sedimentation. - Use of machinery, such as skidders and porters, is not permitted within 15 metres (50 ft) of watercourses/non-forested wetlands unless the machinery is constructing or travelling on an access road which extends across the watercourse.
-See Section 7.10 Temporary Bridges.
+(forested and non-forested).
+These areas are used to stack timber until they are transported and can develop relatively hard, impermeable surfaces decreasing the amount of water percolating through the soil.
+Landings and loading areas are not permitted within 15 metres (50 ft) of watercourses/non-forested wetlands.
+Landings and loading areas within 30 metres (100 ft) of watercourses/non-forested wetlands should be located close to the road and on firm, high ground where possible to avoid rutting and blockage of drainage paths.

+- Skidding or twitching cut trees has the potential to destroy the immature vegetation, compact the soil and make large ruts in the ground surface, creating conditions that cause erosion and sedimentation. - Use of machinery, such as skidders and porters, is not permitted within 15 metres (50 ft) of watercourses/non-forested wetlands unless the machinery is constructing or travelling on an access road which extends across the watercourse.
+See Section 8.10 Temporary Bridges.
 This will prevent negative impacts of machinery on the stem, limbs, and roots of the buffer zone vegetation.
 It will also avoid soil compaction, rutting, and decrease the possibility of debris entering the watercourse.

-10.6 HARVESTING
+11.6 HARVESTING

 To ensure that an adequate buffer area is maintained, timber harvesting must be limited to 30% of the merchantable trees within 30 metres (100 ft) of watercourses/non-forested wetlands.
-The trees must be evenly distributed, and harvesting is limited in the same area to only once every ten years.
+This harvest may be carried out either by a uniform selection of trees or by harvesting evenly spaced strips and is limited to the same area once every 10 years (with a valid permit).
 Note: All merchantable timber may be removed from a forested wetland.